RajiwadeChay/devTinder/homework.md

 - Explore the Mongoose Documentation for Model methods
 - What are options in a Model. findOneAndUpdate method, explore more about it
 - API => Update the user with email Id

+# EPISODE 08

+- Explore schematype options from the documentation
+- Add required, unique, lowercase, min, minLength, trim
+- Add default
+- Create a custom validate function for gender
+- Improve the DB schema - PUT all appropiate validations on each field in Schema
+- Add timestamps to the user schema